Acoolguy25/Canvas-Save/README.md

 # Abstract
 This module saves all documents, feedback, and grading statistics (i.e. class averages) from the Canvas website using the [canvasapi](https://github.com/ucfopen/canvasapi) module to nested folders in the working directory.
+It only requires student authentication as it was made for (and by) a student.
 # Getting Started
 1) Install [canvasapi](https://github.com/ucfopen/canvasapi) module: ```pip install canvasapi```
 2) Enter your canvas url in the ```canvas_url``` field.
 This should be the top level url of canvas url.
 For example, Illinois has [https://canvas.illinois.edu/](url).
 Do not include anything else.